Using images in content

 Manual image checks

-Before you publish any content with images, make sure any critical information in them:
+Before you publish content with images, make sure any critical information in them:

-You must also make sure decorative images are marked 'decorative'
+You must also make sure you mark decorative images correctly.

-For specific guidance on how to publish images in different formats, like on web pages or in Word documents, go to How to create accessible content
+For specific guidance on how to publish images using different content systems, like on web pages or in Word documents, go to How to create accessible content

 Automated image checks